jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

     * If a storage account already exists it may be used for this guide.
     * All of the resources that are created will belong to the same resource group as the storage account.
     * **Important**: Use a storage account name that is 20 characters or less to be able to map the storage account to a local Windows user.

+![CreateStorageAccount]

-1. Select the _Blobs_ service for the storage account and create a [blob container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) named _images_ to store VHDs for the ARR and application servers.
+2. Select the _Blobs_ service for the storage account and create a [blob container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) named _images_ to store VHDs for the ARR and application servers.

+![CreateBlobContainer]

-1. Select the _Files_ service for the storage account and create a [file share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share) to store IIS material such as shared configuration, certificates, and application content.
+3. Select the _Files_ service for the storage account and create a [file share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share) to store IIS material such as shared configuration, certificates, and application content.
     * Use any name for the file share.
 The name will be used as a parameter in a later step.

+![CreateFileShare]

-1. Select the file share and create the following directories
+4. Select the file share and create the following directories
     * AppServerConfig: This directory will be used to store shared configuration for the application servers.
     * ArrServerConfig: This directory will be used to store shared configuration for the ARR load balancing servers.
     * CentralCertStore: This directory will be used to store the certificates for the [IIS central certificate store](https://docs.microsoft.com/en-us/iis/get-started/whats-new-in-iis-8/iis-80-centralized-ssl-certificate-support-ssl-scalability-and-manageability).
     * Content: This directory will be used for web site content.

+![FoldersCreated]

 ### Prepare an Application Server VHD
 1. Create a Hyper-V VM (Virtual Machine) using the desired Windows Server operating system.